Demigiant/dotween/UnityTests.Unity5/Assets/Demigiant/DOTween/readme.txt

 1) Import the new version in the same folder as the previous one, overwriting old files.
 A lot of errors will appear but don't worry
 2) Close and reopen Unity (and your project).
 This is fundamental: skipping this step will cause a bloodbath
 3) Open DOTween's Utility Panel (Tools > Demigiant > DOTween Utility Panel) if it doesn't open automatically, then press "Setup DOTween...": this will run the upgrade setup
-4) From the Add/Remove Modules panel that opens, activate all Modules for the tweens you were using (all of them, probably)
+4) From the Add/Remove Modules panel that opens, activate/deactivate Modules for Unity systems and for external assets (Pro version only)

 // GET STARTED //////////////////////////////////////////////